 “But how do you know they won’t lay you off someday?”

 “Please, you’re ruining my good mood,” Jason said half seriously.
+“Besides, I don’t see that happening.
+Things are looking up for us.”
 He turned off his stereo, grabbed his keys, and left with Randy.
 “Going to the park to shoot some hoops, Mom.”

 “Have fun,” mother said as they walked out the front door.

-Jason and Randy walked along the suburban street in the orange glow of the sun.
+Jason and Randy walked along the suburban street under the orange glow of the early summer sun.
 The sidewalk neatly divided the front yards from a strip of lawn next to the curb.
 Some lawn strips were covered with rocks, juniper bushes, trees, or were overgrown with crabgrass.
-All the houses were of the same four or five designs with a living room on one side and a garage on the other.
+All the houses were of the same four or five designs with a living room on one side and a garage and driveway on the other.
 Variations of color and exterior features lessened the conformity.
 Jason felt comfortable in the familiarity of the neighborhood.

 “Wonder if we’ll ever grow up,” Jason wondered.